 Skip to Content

 The collection and expenditure of the SSL money is governed by a Ministerial Direction, which is circulated to tertiary institutions by the New Zealand Government Minister of Tertiary Education, Skills and Employment.
-The Ministerial Direction, released in 2014, provides students with further information about Massey’s use of the levies under service categories: Advocacy and legal advice, Careers information, advice and guidance, Counselling and pastoral care, Employment information, Financial support and advice, Health services, Student to student communications (media), Childcare services, Clubs and societies, Sports, recreation and cultural activities.
-Any revenue received from the Student Services Levy can only be spent on the above categories of service.
+The Ministerial Direction provides students with further information about Massey’s use of the levies under service categories: Advocacy and legal advice, Careers information, advice and guidance, Counselling and pastoral care, Employment information, Financial support and advice, Health services, Student to student communications (media), Childcare services, Clubs and societies, Sports, recreation and cultural activities.
+Any revenue received from the Student Services Levy can only be spent on these categories of service.